 - As a tool to extend to someone hurt and floating in the water.

 A paddle even makes a great Christmas or Birthday gift for the boater in your life!

 So you got your Jet Ski home and on the dock.
 You might be asking yourself, “how do I lock this thing down”?
 The best way is with a cable lock around the front bow hook.

 Most states require you to have a whistle or an air horn within reach.

 What I do is buy a bunch of whistles and attach them to every life jacket I own.
 This way, no matter what I always have a whistle and so do my guest.

-Most states even want you to have a safety whistle because of the high visibility of it.
+Most states want you to have a safety whistle because of the high visibility of it.
 I might be a little paranoid, but I also carry an air horn too when I ride my ski.

 I’ve always been a big fan of bags like this for the color and quality of the bag.
-Another great feature with most dry bags is that they float if you drop them in the water.
+A great feature with dry bags is that they’re buoyant enough to float if you drop them in the water.